Functional Training and Active Independent Aging

 Dave: Definitely.
 But, both situations should begin with an assessment.
 In my work as a Physical Therapist Assistant, it was important for me to understand what brought a patient to physical therapy in the first place and what types of activities their life included before the injury.
 Understanding prior function is important because the goal is to get them back to that point, or even stronger.

 But, this is also true for senior living care professionals who want to support residents in their desire to remain healthy and active for as long as possible.
-When creating an exercise program for a healthy senior it’s important to assess where they are, what their current ability level is, and the activities they regularly participate in.
+When creating an exercise program for healthy seniors, it’s important to assess where they are, what their current ability level is, and the activities they regularly participate in.

 From there, a trainer can create a program that will provide the right amount of challenge.
 Ideally, this is a program that includes both on-machine and off-machine exercises.